 The ASTM G21 is a qualitative test that employs a high concentration of spores, from five different fungal species, to determine the resistance of synthetic polymeric materials to fungal growth.

-Once fungi become established by breaking down the easily digested ingredients, the acids they produce as by-products of growth breakdown the resin components into a more useable food source.
+Once fungi become established by breaking down the easily digested ingredients, the acids they produce as by-products of growth breakdown the resin into a more useable food source.

 A good analogy is how lighter fluid is used to successfully set charcoal on fire.
 The additives act as a quick burst of energy that unlocks the stored power in the polymer resin.